Image Credit: CFJC Today

 “CMHA is taking the lead on transporting folks to additional beds, and they’ll be using the Envision Shuttle to bring folks to those locations to get them into beds.”

-This winter, the Cold Weather Response in Kamloops will also be activated whether temperatures hit 0 C if there is a weather warning issued by Environment Canada.
+This winter, the Cold Weather Response in Kamloops will also activate when temperatures hit 0 C if there is a weather warning issued by Environment Canada.
 The protocol previously required temperatures to reach -10 C, or there to be at least five centimeters of snow in the forecast.

-CMHA Kamloops Executive Director Alfred Achoba says there will be 10 beds at Emerald Centre and 15 at the Merit Place shelter, with plans for another 10 beds at Rosethorn House on West Victoria in the near future as well.
+CMHA Kamloops Executive Director Alfred Achoba says there will be 10 beds at Emerald Centre on West Victoria Street and 15 at the Merit Place Shelter in Sahali, with plans for another 10 at Rosethorn House on West Victoria in the works.

 “I think at least for the time being that would help alleviate some of the burden we’re seeing with the lack of shelter,” Achoba told CFJC Today.